alisharify7/py-smtper/README.md

 # py-smtper
-Python client package for sending SMTP request, with connection pooling and fall back option.
+Python client package for sending SMTP requests, with connection pooling and fallback option.

 <img src="./doc/smtper.png">

+# How to install

+    pip install py-smtper

+# how to use

+    from py_smtper import MailManager
+    mail_manager = MailManager(host=, port, user, pass, use_ssl, etc)
+    mail_manager.send()
+    mail_manager.send_bulk()

 TODO: add logger and test